nishigandha1234/nishigandha1234/README.md

 ## 📂 Projects

 ### ✅ **NASA API Implementation (August 2025)**
-- Integrated NASA’s Open APIs (such as Astronomy Picture of the Day or Mars Rover Photos) to fetch and display real-time space data using RESTful API calls in a Java-based web application
+- Created Full Stack SpringBoot Web-Application and integrated NASA’s public Open APIs (such as Astronomy Picture of the Day or Mars Rover
+Photos) to fetch and display real-time space data using RESTful API calls in a Java-based web application
 - Implemented dynamic UI and data handling by parsing JSON responses and presenting astronomical information and images in an interactive and user-friendly interface.
 - Demonstrated API integration, data visualization, and exception handling skills while ensuring efficient connection management and proper error handling for a seamless user experience.

+### ✅ **The Green Corner (Nov 2025)**
+- Created Full Stack SpringBoot Web-Application and Made useful web-application for shopkeepers for thier Nursery and Clients as well.
+I Worked on Backend Part such as used RESTful API calls in a Java-based web application.
+- Implemented dynamic UI and data handling by parsing JSON responses and presenting astronomical information and images in an interactive and user-friendly interface.
+- Demonstrated API integration, data visualization, and exception handling skills while ensuring efficient connection management and proper error handling for a seamless user experience.

 ### ✅ **Personal Portfolio Website**
 - Created a fully responsive portfolio to showcase projects, skills, and professional details.
 - Used HTML, CSS, JavaScript, and Bootstrap.

-### ✅ **E-waste Facility Locator (Smart India Hackathon – Runner Up)**
-- Developed a web platform to help users find e-waste disposal centers.
-- Used HTML, CSS, PHP, Python, and MySQL.
+-
 ---

 ## 🎖 Achievements